-Beyonce: Jay-Z Bans Sister Solange From Birth Of Twins
+Beyonce: Jay Z Bans Sister Solange From Birth Of Twins

 Beyonce: Diplomat and Peacemaker

-Beyonce decided that she agrees with Jay-Z. Jay-Z is after all the father of their daughter Blue Ivy, and he therefore does indeed need to take preference over Solange at the birth of their twins later this year.
-According to Rincon, Beyonce agreed with Jay-Z to ban Solange from the delivery room and is “totally on board with Jay and had to let Solange down gently.”
+Beyonce decided that she agrees with her husband.
+Jay Z is after all the father of their daughter Blue Ivy, and he does need to take preference over Solange at the birth of their twins later this year.
+According to Rincon, Beyonce agreed with Jay Z to ban Solange from the delivery room and is “totally on board with Jay and had to let Solange down gently.”

-Has Jay-Z Backtracked on Letting Beyonce “Calling The Shots” About the Birth?
+Has Jay Z Backtracked on Beyonce “Calling The Shots” About the Birth?

-According to a Radaronline.com article last month, Jay-Z wants Beyonce to have a stress-free birth experience from Blue Ivy’s birth which was dramatic.
+According to a Radaronline.com article last month, Jay Z wants Beyonce to have a stress-free birth experience from Blue Ivy’s birth which was dramatic.

 “Jay Z wants this to be the most stress-free delivery ever.”

-Jay-Z was reportedly letting his pregnant wife Beyonce plan the birth and was going along with it.
+Jay Z was reportedly letting his pregnant wife plan the birth and was going along with it.

-And what is the 35-year-old iconic planning for her birth this time around?
+And what is the 35-year-old icon planning for her birth this time around?

 “She really wants to have her babies at home in Los Angeles.”